 I'm teaching 20th-century British poetry this summer via the second volume of the seventh edition of the Norton Anthology of English Literature (NAEL2, edited by M.H.
 Abrams and Stephen Greenblatt, published in 2000).
 It's a choice dictated by necessity: teaching at a college with a Textbook Rental System (sic), I must use any new book that I order over three semesters.
 As I seldom teach modern British, I chose a book already in the System.

 I'm not against anthologies, which can be great means of discovery.
-I found Gregory Corso's "Marriage" in an anthology as a college freshman (A. Kent Hieatt and William Parks' College Anthology of British and American Poetry) and immediately had to revise my sense of what a poem could say.
+I found Gregory Corso's "Marriage" in an anthology as a college freshman and immediately had to revise my sense of what a poem could say.
+(Thanks to A. Kent Hieatt and William Parks' College Anthology of British and American Poetry.)
 More recently, Andrei Codrescu's American Poetry Since 1970: Up Late and Ron Silliman's In the American Tree opened my eyes to what I'd been missing in recent American writing.
 But Norton anthologies do not inspire my affection.
 When I began to really learn my way around the New American Poetry sixteen or seventeen years ago, the absurdities of the Norton Anthology of Modern Poetry (NAMP, ed.
 Richard Ellmann and Robert O'Clair) quickly became clear.
 Not only did the emperor have no clothes; he had his--well, never mind.
 (See Clayton Eshleman's "The Gospel According to Norton" [American Poetry Review, September-October 1990] for the gaps and errors in the second edition of the NAMP.)

 Coming to the NAEL2 for modern poetry, I find unfortunate (unconscionable?) omissions.
 I know better than to expect poets from, say, Richard Caddel and Peter Quartermain's Other: British and Irish Poetry since 1970 or Maggie O'Sullivan's Out of Everywhere: Linguistically Innovative Poetry by Women in North America and the UK (and, yes, I'm directing my students to sources beyond the NAEL2, especially as we near the present).
 But Basil Bunting is missing from the NAEL2.
 So are William Empson and Mina Loy and Charles Tomlinson.
 There are no Auden poems later than 1952's "The Shield of Achilles."
 David Jones is here only as one of several "Voices from World War I," in brief excerpts from the Preface and Part Seven of In Parenthesis, with one of the most important sentences of the Preface omitted ("I have only tried to make a shape in words, using as data the complex of sights, sounds, fears, hopes, apprehensions, smells, things exterior and interior, the landscape and paraphernalia of that singular time and of those particular men").
 Edith Sitwell is here only as one of the "Voices from World War II" (there's nothing from Façade).
 As one might expect, Yeats dominates "The Twentieth Century," with thirty-four poems, and a career divided, according to the headnote to those poems, into five periods (like a schoolday--fourth period gym; fifth period Yeats!).